-L-Band signals from the system's LNB are provided to the DVB receiver via the backpanel J11 F connector.
-This signal will be split and provided to the L-Band power detector on the analog board.
+L-Band signals from the system's LNB are provided to the DVB receiver via a splitter connected to the backpanel J11 F connector.
+This signal will be split and also provided to the L-Band power detector on the analog board.